 IELTS is a challenging test.
 You can reduce the stress by making sure that you understand all the rules and have all the practicalities under control for the test day.
 Here are four key points, and some do’s and don’ts.

-3. Arrive with plenty of time to spare
+Arrive at your IELTS test venue with plenty of time to spare

 What is plenty of time?
 Enough to allow you to calm yourself down and let the panic of trying to find the right building and the right room subside.
 Plenty of time means you are fully focused on the test when you enter the test hall.